wxgao33/xMarkerFinder/README.md

 #### 1. What kind of data should I use for xMarkerFinder?
 Processed microbial count matrices and corresponding metadata are required.
 For cross-cohort analysis, we require merged datasets from at least three cohorts in the dicovery set to accomplish the full protocol with internal validations. xMarkerFinder is well adapted to microbial taxonomic and functional profiles derived from both amplicon and whole metagenomics sequencing data, as well as other omics layers, including but not limited to metatranscriptomics, metaproteomics, and metabolomics.
 #### 2. If I don’t have the corresponding metadata, can I still use xMarkerFinder?
 To perform meta-analysis, corresponding sample groups are required.
 Other metadata indices, such as body mass index, age and gender are recommended but not necessary.
+However, it is worth noticing that the absence of metadata information might compromise the correction for confounding effects and the identification of microbial markers.
 #### 3. Why should I normalize my data?
 To mitigate challenges induced by different number of sequencing (e.g. library sizes), microbial count profiles are converted to relative abundances for subsequent analysis in xMarkerFinder.
 #### 4. Why should I perform data filtering?